learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Scrum.md

     - Everyone should recognize a team member's contributions and accomplishments.
     - Respect for one another is essential to ensure mutual collaboration and cooperation.

-### What are sprints?
-A sprint is a short duration where the scrum team works to complete a specified amount of work.
-Sprints usually correspond to some set of features a team wants to add.
-The goal of a sprint varies from team to team, some goals being a finished product accessible to customers and others being to complete a subsection of a larger product.
-The usual timeline for a sprint is two weeks, but the timeline varies between teams.

 ### Members of a scrum team
 A scrum team consists of three specific roles:
 - Product owner: